ZerioDev/Music-bot/README.md

 - `prefix`, the prefix that will be set to use the bot.
 - `token_bot`, the token of the bot available on the [Discord Developers](https://discordapp.com/developers/applications) section.

-To customize the emojis go to the file `emojis.json`.
+To customize the emojis go to the file `emojis.json` in the same folder.
 Emojis are already defined by default but you can modify them if you wish.

 ```js